 Heartlanders: New Zealanders of the Great War

 After touring through 25 destinations around New Zealand in 2015 – 2016, our travelling exhibition Heartlanders: New Zealanders of the Great War has made its way back to Waiouru.
 This outdoor exhibition, built in containers, tells the stories of ordinary New Zealanders in WWI.
 The stories of the Heartlanders are survivors’ tales and those who fell and never returned home to New Zealand.
 Original film footage sourced from New Zealand and overseas, period music and battle sounds together with original artefacts from the museum’s own collection accompany the tales of the Heartlanders.
-This exhibition will be on display during the Term 1 School Holidays excluding weekends and the Easter break.
+This exhibition will be on display on ANZAC Day.

 Going Underground: Tunnellers in WWI